zizou47/zizou47/README.md

 # 💫 About Me:
-### Hi there 👋 My name is YAZID and welcome to my github profil<br><br><br>🎓 Master Degree AI Systems at Epita School<br>🔭 Learning and Developing Machine Learning based projects in Python<br>🌱 Enthusiast in Artificial Intelligence and Large Language models<br>💬 Ask me anything about AI, ML and LLM. <br>♕ I'm chess competitive player also<br>📫 Email: yazid.ben-madani@epita.fr
+🎓 Master Degree AI Systems at Epita School
+🔭 Learning and Developing Machine Learning based projects in Python 🌱 Enthusiast in Artificial Intelligence and Large Language models 💬 Ask me anything about AI, ML and LLM.
+♕ I'm chess competitive player also
+📫 Email: yazid.ben-madani@epita.fr

 ## 🌐 Socials: